-- Eligible employees who achieve a rating of effective on their annual evaluation will have their salary adjusted an additional five steps on the salary schedule effective with the next contract year. - Eligible employees who achieve a rating of highly effective on their annual evaluation will have their salary adjusted an additional seven steps on the salary schedule effective with the next contract year.
+• Eligible employees who achieve a range of effective on their annual evaluation will have their salary adjusted by an additional five steps on the salary schedule, effective with the next contract year.

+• Eligible employees who achieve a range of highly effective on their annual evaluation will have their salary adjusted by an additional seven steps on the salary schedule effective with the next contract year.